origranot/ts-logger/README.md

 */
 logger.info('Application started');
 ```
+> **Note:** There is an example project in the examples directory that demonstrates how to use
+the built-in UDP transport to send log messages to Splunk.

-Note that you can add multiple transports to a single logger, so that log messages can be
+You can add multiple transports to a single logger, so that log messages can be
 sent to multiple outputs.
 You can also create custom log transports by implementing the
 ```Transport``` interface as shown below: